 I think poppy seeds deserve better.

 When I saw the pictures of this poppy seed cake by Lilo of Cuisine Campagne, I got very excited.
 A cake that is chock full of poppy seeds!
 You bite into it and you actually taste poppy seeds.
 There are enough poppy seeds in each bite that the seeds don’t merely swish around a few times in your mouth and then go down your esophagus whole.
 No, there are so many of them that some, if not most, are bound to get ground up by your molars, releasing the wonderful, unique flavor that is rarely savored.
-Poppy seeds are no longer treated like a stepchild in this cake.
-The recipe unapologetically calls for over a cup of them.
+Poppy seeds don’t look like an afterthought in this recipe which unapologetically calls for over a cup of them.

 I made the cake the same day I found the recipe.
 And I have been crazy in love with this cake ever since.
 It is moist and flavorful.
 The texture is great.
 It’s not too light and fluffy.
 It’s not too dense.
 It’s very easy to make.
 It doesn’t need to be frosted.
 And it’s gluten-free.